 - Partner with other tobacco control groups, public health organizations, health care and student groups to reach a larger audience.
 Give each organization a table at your event and ask them to bring materials like posters, brochures, banners, gear and other giveaways to their table.
-For example you could invite: - o A local tobacco coalition - A representative from the Great Plains Tribal Chairmen's Health Board and their Northern Plains Tribal Tobacco Technical Assistance Center - Your regional coordinator from the South Dakota Tobacco Control Program - A neighboring school or tribal program that is working on commercial tobacco issues - Local health clinic or health care provider ask them to provide free services such as blood pressure screening on-site
+Ask every organization that participates to make sure that they have at least one interactive element to their display (using a teaching model, guess the number of cigarette butts, etc.).
+For example you could invite: - ° A local tobacco coalition - A representative from the Great Plains Tribal Chairmen's Health Board and their Northern Plains Tribal Tobacco Technical Assistance Center - ° Your regional coordinator from the South Dakota Tobacco Control Program

-- ° Your tribal substance abuse prevention counselor or coordinator - ^o Your local chapter of the American Cancer Society and other health-related groups - Ask a tribal elder to be present to bless the health fair and to provide information on the difference between traditional, sacred tobacco and commercial tobacco products. - Invite the community to participate in the event.
+- A neighboring college or tribal program that is working on commercial tobacco issues - Local health clinic or health care provider ask them to provide free services such as blood pressure screening on-site - ° Your tribal substance abuse prevention counselor or coordinator - ° Your local chapter of the American Cancer Society and other health-related groups - Ask a tribal elder to be present to bless the event and to provide information on the difference between traditional, sacred tobacco and commercial tobacco products. - Invite the community to participate.
 Spread the word broadly through local radio, tribal newsletters, and local newspapers.
 Posters and signs around the community will also help get the word out.